 - 3.0 cumulative grade point average (lower GPA’s will be considered based on overall strength of application)

 - Professional Resume/CV

 - Personal Statement

-Official TOEFL or IELTS score reports
+Official TOEFL, IELTS or Duolingo score reports

 *Foreign academic degrees must be equivalent to the bachelor's, master's, or doctoral degree conferred by the U.S. regionally-accredited college or university.
 International applicants must have their foreign educational credentials evaluated by a credential evaluation service that is a current member of the National Association of Credential Evaluation Services (NACES).